Student Code of Conduct

 3.35 Violation of Student Housing and Residential Life Policies, Procedures and/or License Agreements - Violation of the terms of a University housing License Agreement or the published policies, rules and/or regulations of the Department of Student Housing and Residential Life including, but not limited to, the following:

 b.
 Alcohol - Alcoholic beverages are not permitted anywhere at Jaguar Village (regardless of age).
-Alcohol consumption in public areas, hallways or any part of the grounds is strictly prohibited and enforced by DRL Staff, University of Houston-Victoria and Texas State laws.
+Alcohol consumption in public areas, hallways or any part of the grounds is strictly prohibited and enforced by the Department of Residence Life (DRL) Staff, University of Houston-Victoria and Texas State laws.

 c.
 Bicycles - No bicycles are allowed in the living space, nor may they be operated within the residence halls.
 All bicycles must be parked in one of the bicycle racks.
 Any bicycle found within the residence hall (whether in a hallway, common area, or living space), or any bicycle found attached to any railing, pillar, light pole, tree, fence work, will be subject to impoundment and the resident responsible for said bicycle can be charged for the impoundment.